Nutrition in Plants Class 10

 photosynthesis

-• Photosynthesis is the process by which plants use energy from sunlight to convert carbon dioxide and water into glucose (a type of sugar) and oxygen.
-This process occurs in the chloroplasts, which are found in the cells of the plant’s leaves.
+• Photosynthesis is the process by which plants use the energy of sunlight to convert carbon dioxide and water into glucose (a type of sugar) and oxygen.
+This process takes place in the chloroplasts, which are located in the cells of the plant leaves.

-• Plants need a variety of nutrients, including nitrogen, phosphorus, and potassium, to support this process and grow properly.
-Without sufficient nutrients, plants will have reduced photosynthetic rates and may get more susceptible to diseases and pests.
+• Plants need a variety of nutrients, including nitrogen, phosphorus and potassium, to support this process and grow properly.
+Without adequate nutrients, plants have a lower photosynthetic rate and can become more susceptible to diseases and pests.

-• Photosynthesis is essential for the survival of plants, as it provides them with the energy for their Grow and Reproduce.
+• Photosynthesis is essential for the survival of plants as it provides them with the energy to grow and reproduce.

 Chemosynthesis